fstab50/xlines/README.md

     $ sudo chown 0:0 developer-tools.repo && sudo mv developer-tools.repo /etc/yum.repos.d/
     ```

-3. Update local repository cache
+3. Delete the local repository cache, then Update the cache with new package references

     ```
+    $ sudo rm -fr /var/cache/yum
     $ sudo yum update -y
     ```

 4. **IMPORTANT**: Prior to installing **xlines**, verify the python3 version installed.

-    * If Python 3.6 is installed, _installing xlines will install Amazon Linux 2 base python3, which is Python 3.7_.
-    * This change should not have any effect on the OS support applications themselves.
-    * You should evaluate the small chance that there is a potential effect on custom applications running on the machine.
+    * If Python 3.6 is installed or no Python3 version is currently installed on your machine, you may install the **python36-xlines** rpm package.
+    * If you have Python 3.7 installed, or which to upgrade to Python 3.7, use [pip to install xlines](#installation).
+Python 3.7 is currently supported only via pip install of xlines instead of via an rpm package.

 5. Install **xlines** os package

     ```
-    $ sudo yum install xlines
+    $ sudo yum install python36-xlines
     ```

     [![rpm-install3](./assets/rpm-install-3.png)](http://images.awspros.world/xlines/rpm-install-3.png)